2 people are dead and 28 people were injured in mass shooting at a Baltimore block party, officials say - KTVZ

 Police received multiple calls after 12:30 a.m., and arrived to find one woman dead and another nine people suffering from gunshot wounds, according to Baltimore Police Acting Commissioner Richard Worley.

-The suspect(s) remain at large and there is no motive at this time, but investigators are “working an extensive crime scene,” Worley said.
+There is no information on suspects or a motive at this time, but investigators are “working an extensive crime scene,” Worley said.

 Baltimore Mayor Brandon Scott described the incident as a “reckless, cowardly act that happened here and that has permanently altered many lives and cost two people their lives.”

+“It is a neighborhood that has had its troubles, but a neighborhood that has seen some folks in that community really determined to see it be successful and see things turn around,” he added.

+Earlier, Scott said the tragedy “highlights the impacts and the need to deal with the overproliferation of illegal guns on our streets and the ability for those who should not have them to get their hands on them.”

-Mayor Scott and police officials urged anyone with information to come forward and help find those responsible for the tragedy.
+Scott and police officials urged anyone with information to come forward and help find those responsible.
+The mayor also said he is mobilizing every resource available to assist the investigation.

-Scott’s message to the perpetrator was simply “we will not stop until we find you—and we will find you.”
+His message to the perpetrator was simple: “We will not stop until we find you – and we will find you.”

 “Until then, I hope with every single breath that you take that you think about the lives that you took and you think about the lives that you impacted here tonight,” he added.